Developer-Perennial/sph-assignment/README.md

 ### Webservice Tests
 The project uses MockWebServer project to test REST api interactions.

-Although there can be more code coverage for Adapto & emulator tests but due to time crunch didnt added it.
+Although there can be more code coverage for Adaptors & Fragment tests but due to time crunch didnt added it.

 ### Libraries
 Android Support Library